No matter how hard we try to save up for a big purchase, we’ll often eventually borrow money to pay it off.

 - Advertisements plastered within or outside the approved establishment.
 For example, a licensed money lender may place their ad on a glass door or inside their building.

-However, if someone attempts to offer a loan through flyers scattered in different areas, text messaging, and unsolicited email and there’s very little or no information allowing you to identify their actual identity, name, business address or registration number, there’s a likelihood they’re a loan shark trying to attract and trick unsuspecting people into borrowing money from them.
+However, if someone attempts to offer a loan through flyers scattered in different areas such as text messaging, and unsolicited email and there’s very little or no information allowing you to identify their actual identity, name, business address or registration number, there’s a likelihood they’re a loan shark.

 The Moneylenders Act specifically prohibits them from badgering and soliciting unsuspecting victims, and as such, you must not deal with them.